user18130814200115-2/calcom/README.md

 ```

-`calcom` also has support for reccuring tasks, thoguh for now they cannot span months or years, as each file defines just one month.
+`calcom` also has support for recurring tasks, though for now they cannot span months or years, as each file defines just one month.
 The syntax is as follows:

 ```